 - Mix all ingredients together in a large bowl so that the oats are evenly coated.

-- Pour the granola mixture onto a parchment paper lined baking sheet.
+- Pour the granola mixture onto a silicone mat or parchment paper lined baking sheet.
 Press down on the granola with the back of a spatula.

 - Bake for a total of 20-25 minutes (I bake it for 22 minutes).*